DoryAzar/FaceDetectPython/README.md

 4. Instantiate an object of this created class
     ```python

-    # Set custom to True and pass the name of the method to its constructor
+    # Pass the name of the custom method to execute at every detection cycle
-    my_detector = MyDetector({'custom': True, 'method': 'main' })
+    my_detector = MyDetector({'custom': <name of custom method>, 'method': 'detect' })

     ```
  5. Start the detections